-IV.
-Restrictions on Gifts
+V. Restrictions on Gifts

-The Foundation will accept unrestricted gifts and gifts for specific programs and purposes, provided that these gifts are not inconsistent with its stated mission, purposes and priorities.
+The Foundation will accept unrestricted gifts and gifts for the following specific programs: 1.
+Research, 2.
+ARPKD, 3.
+Education or 4.
+Advocacy, provided that these gifts are not inconsistent with its stated mission, purposes, and priorities.
 The Foundation will not accept gifts that are too restrictive in purpose.
-Gifts that are too restrictive are those that violate the terms of the corporate charter, gifts that are too difficult to administer or gifts that are for purposes outside the mission of the Foundation.
+Gifts that are too restrictive are those that violate the terms of the corporate charter, gifts that are too difficult to administer, gifts that are for purposes outside the mission of the Foundation, or gifts that explicitly or implicitly are contingent upon the Foundation accepting conditions that may restrict or limit the Foundation's ability to act independently or in its own best interests.
+Consistent with its policy on conflicts of interest, the Foundation will not accept gifts that require access to, or are perceived to be an attempt to influence, the Foundation's Scientific Advisory Panel or the Centers of Excellence (COE) Review Panel in their role of considering grant funding or COE site designation.
 In addition, the Foundation reserves the right to exercise "qualified disclaimers" according to federal and state requirements.
-All final decisions on the restrictive nature of a gift, and its acceptance or refusal, will be made by the Gift Acceptance Committee of the Foundation.
+All final decisions on the restrictive nature of a gift, and its acceptance or refusal, will be made by the Gift Acceptance Panel of the Foundation.

 A gift will not be accepted by the Foundation unless there is a reasonable expectation that acceptance of the gift will ultimately benefit the Foundation.
-The Foundation will have the right to remove the donor's name if the Foundation's association with the donor will materially damage the reputation of the PKD Foundation.
+The Foundation will have the right to remove the donor's name if the Foundation's association with the donor will materially damage the reputation of the Foundation.

 Gifts will not be accepted where the Foundation would be exposed to material or personal liabilities as owners of the property.
-The Foundation will not enter into Limited Partnership agreements.
-Gifts will not be accepted under circumstances where, in the opinion of its tax advisers, the Foundation would become subject to the tax on unrelated business income or unrelated debt-financed income.
-Associated expenses with the conveyance of a gift made to the Foundation are to be borne by the donor.
+The Foundation will not enter into Limited Partnership agreements Gifts may be accepted under circumstances where, in the opinion of its tax advisers, the Foundation would become subject to the tax on unrelated business income or unrelated debt-financed income.
+These gifts should be reviewed by the Gift Acceptance Panel prior to acceptance and fully documented to support the IRS 990 tax filing.